 Image you’re doing something you love.
 A project, hobby, reading a book, playing a game, anything.
 But then there’s something in your eye.
 Or, you think there is.
 Your hand automatically tries to remove it, prodding around in the sticky tear duct.
 You blink and find that it’s gone.
 But you can’t move your hand away.
 Your brain screams ‘no! no! no!’
 But you can’t hear it.
-You stand up, pace the room with your hands clenched into fists.
-Tell yourself to calm down, that everything is fine, that you’re strong and you can beat this.
+You stand up, pace the room, hands shaking.
+Tell yourself to calm down, that everything is fine, that you’re strong, and you can beat this.
 Sometimes you do.

-The desire to grab your hair becomes uncontrollable and merciless.
+The merciless desire to grab your hair becomes uncontrollable.
 You have no choice.
 Just one.
 One won’t make a difference.
 The sharp tug and twinge of pain is satisfying.
 The eyelash falls to the ground.
 You don’t make a wish on it; you spent your allowance many years ago.
-You watch it land and feel better, but now there’s another one.
-Just next to the one you pulled out.
+You watch it land and feel better, but now there’s another.
+Next to the space created by one you pulled out.
 It feels odd now; exposed.
 Two won’t make a difference… Oh, oops.
 You missed it, got a different one instead.
 Better try again…

 Later, you drag yourself over to a mirror and force yourself to look at the damage.
 The ugly, swollen gap on your eyelid.
-Feeling that you’ve let yourself down, and that everyone will notice and you’ve disappointed them.
+Feeling that you’re a disappointment, and that everyone will notice and think so as well.
 You look back at the thing you were doing and don’t have the courage to carry on, in case another attack comes.
 What once brought you joy, now you hate.
 You’re a failure.
 You feel sick.
 And you know that tomorrow you will have to steel yourself to face this same fight.

 This is my reality.

 When writing, if I pause I’m always courting an imminent attack.
 Sometimes Trich makes me feel worthless, like I’m never going to get anywhere because I physically do anything.
 By its very nature, Trichotillomania erodes your self confidence.
 Its makes you believe you’re ugly and that no-one will want you.
-On bad days, I find myself avoiding people’s eyes during conversation for fear that they will notice.
+On bad days, I find myself avoiding peoples’ eyes during conversations for fear that they will notice.
+I can’t bear to look into someone else’s eyes, because then I can see them seeing me.
 But I love writing, and I will keep fighting for it no matter how many times I lose.
 Eyelashes are now my currency.
 They’re the price I pay for each article I complete, all the positive feedback I get on this blog, and all the stories I tell.
 All of those things are worth the cost.
 At university, I steeled myself enough to walk into seminars after Trich-y days and share my work with my classmates.
 None of them laughed or judged me—they just wanted to see what I had brought to workshop!
 Those wonderful people taught me that what I have to say, my words I continue to write, are more important than how much hair I have.
 Every.
 Single.
 Time.

 If you have just discovered Trichotillomania, then I’m going to ask you a favour.
 If you notice someone you know pulling out their hair, go up to them.
 Speak kind words.
 Ask them how they are.
 Compliment them.
 There is enough pain in this world.
 We do not need to create more by judging each other, or feeding the misery our own minds can already give us.